asai2019/glioma-differentiation-sde/README.md

 ***
 ### Overview
 This repository contains Matlab code to analyze glioma differentiation therapy from an information-theoretic perspective, as part of a publication entitled "Exploring the Information Transmission Properties of Noise-induced Dynamics:
 Application to Glioma Differentiation", submitted to BMC Bioinformatics.
-The files in this repository are partitioned into several experiments meant to quantify the information value of various
+The files in this repository are partitioned into several experiments meant to quantify the information value of various permutations of the glioma differentiation pathway.

 ### Model Descrptions
 This code applies information theoretic analysis to the Glioma Differentiation